jowurani/oop-with-javascript-study/README.md

 # Self Study

+1. Fork this repository
+2. Go through the study materaial
+3. Answer the questions in the last section
+4. Commit and push your answers to remote repository

 ## What are classes and objects?

 We can look at `class` as a blueprint.
 An object is an instance of a class.
 If class is a blueprint, an instance of object is the actualization of that blueprint.